ibuybooks/haidut-collected-works/README.md

 >[!CAUTION]
 > **CONTENT ACCURACY NOTICE**
 >
 > This repository contains content that has been automatically parsed from scraped web data.
-While care has been taken to manually verify the accuracy and quality of the data, verification of all content is not possible.
-Please exercise caution when using or referencing anything contained within this content.
+While every file has been manually reviewed, the content may contain errors, omissions, or inaccuracies.
+Effort will be made to update and correct the content as issues are discovered.
 <h3>📎 About:</h3>

 **Haidut Collected Works**